-Now, regardless of which temple or shrine you visit, you will find a whole plethora of charms for various purposes, from good luck, to luck in love, good health, safe travels, success or to ward away evil.
-The charms usually have a cute or interesting design, flaunting what the particular shrine or temple is famous for.
+Now, regardless of which temple or shrine you visit, you will find a whole plethora of charms (omamori in Japanese) for various purposes, from good luck, to luck in love, good health, safe travels, success or to ward away evil.
+The omamori usually have a cute or interesting design, flaunting what the particular shrine or temple is famous for.
 You can also obtain a fortune slip called an omikuji that will give advice on your current luck quotient and how you will fare in various aspects from love to work and finding missing things or people you are waiting for.
 If you like the assessment of your luck you can keep the paper; otherwise you can tie it to a rack or a tree where people leave their unlucky predictions in the hope of averting the bad luck.

 Hatsumode is More than a Fun New Year Event